fgx/fgx-airports/cookbook/display-mag/readme.md

 [Display Mag R1](  http://fgx.github.io/fgx-airports/cookbook/display-mag/latest/index.html)

+* Careful: this is currently a browser resource hog

 ## Concept
-Display the declination of the earth's magnetic field in 3D over its entire surface at a variety of alitudes
+Display the declination of the earth's magnetic field in 3D over its entire surface at a variety of altitudes

 ## Features
 Displays the declination at every ten degree of latitude and longitude over the surface of the globe - 576 locations